bugzyGeek/DependencyInjection.Toolkit/README.md

 public class Test
 {
     private readonly IService _service;

     public Test(IService service)
     {
         _service = service; // This will inject an instance of Service class that implements IService interface }

     // ...
 }
 ```

+## Real-World Use Cases

+Here are some real-world use cases for DependencyInjectionToolkit:

+1. **Web Applications**: Simplify the registration and resolution of services in ASP.NET Core applications.
+2. **Microservices**: Manage dependencies in microservices architectures, ensuring each service has its own scope.
+3. **Desktop Applications**: Use dependency injection in WPF or WinForms applications to manage services and their lifetimes.
+4. **Testing**: Easily mock dependencies for unit testing by swapping out implementations.

 ## Where to find more information?